 - Accommodation: I recommend booking your hotel in Jeju in advance.
 Yeha Guesthouse is an excellent place for a budget stay in Jeju city.

 - Transport: Compare the best flight prices with Skyscanner.
-Also, check my Jeju bus guide to get around the island easily.
+For your comfort, I recommend booking a private transfer to Hallasan Mountain.
+Also, don’t forget to check my Jeju bus guide to get around the island easily.

 Mount Hallasan hiking routes